How to use Web SDK

 });

-The Web SDK takes care of requesting the use of the device's camera to the user.
+The Web SDK takes care of requesting permission from the user for use of the device's camera.
 The camera cannot be activated without the user explicitly allowing its use.

-Identity validations and OCR extraction occur on the Incode platform.
-For that, we need to trigger the processing of the ID using the processId() method:
+Identity validations and OCR data extraction occur on the Incode platform.
+This processing is triggered using the processId() method shown here.

 // 5.- Process the ID